Canário

-Darcy Silveira dos Santos (born 24 May 1934), known as Canário, is a Brazilian retired footballer who played as a forward.
+Darcy Silveira dos Santos (born 24 May 1934), known as Canário, is a Brazilian former professional footballer who played as a forward.

 Over nine seasons, he amassed La Liga totals of 175 matches and 45 goals, most notably while with Real Madrid and Zaragoza.
 He won seven trophies between the two clubs.

 Club career

 Born in Rio de Janeiro, Canário played for Olaria Atlético Clube and America Football Club in his country.
 In 1959, he moved to Spain where he would remain until his retirement, starting with Real Madrid and being used mainly as a backup in a three-year spell.
 He appeared in five games and scored one goal for the club in the European Cup, three being in the 1959–60 edition which ended in victory.

 After spending the 1962–63 season with Sevilla FC, Canário signed for Real Zaragoza, going on to be part of an attacking frontline that was dubbed Los Magníficos (The Magnificent) and also included Carlos Lapetra, Marcelino, Eleuterio Santos and Juan Manuel Villa; he acted as right half in the team's formation.
 He reached four Copa del Rey finals with the Aragonese during his stint, winning the tournament twice.

 Canário retired at the end of the 1968–69 campaign at the age of 33, after helping RCD Mallorca to promote from Segunda División.
 He subsequently settled in Zaragoza, where he ran a coffeehouse.